Luso-Indian: Kerala

 In Kochi, the first European settlement of India, the Portuguese settled in areas like Mulavukad, Vypeen, Gothuruth and Fort Kochi.
 They intermarried with the local Malayali population and children thus born were called mestiços (Dutch: Topasses).
 They spoke a Creole language called Cochin Portuguese Creole.
 The Portuguese rule lasted for 150 years until the Dutch annexed Cochin.
 The Portuguese mestiços were allowed to remain under Dutch rule and even thrived during the subsequent British occupation and later independence.
 They have their own unique culture and dressing style and a cuisine that is heavily based on Portuguese cuisine.

 St. Andrews is a locality in Trivandrum with a history of Portuguese influence.
 This is evident in the area's culture, particularly its language and cuisine.
 Historical records indicate that both St. Andrews and the nearby village of Puthenthope were sites of Portuguese settlements.
 The name "St. Andrews" itself is derived from the Portuguese "Sandandarae" or "Santo Andarae," referring to St. Andrew.
 Records from the Travancore era mention a place called Sandandare located west of Kazhakoottam and Chempazhanthy.

-Luso-Indians now number about 40,000 in Kochi and is the main center for Anglo-Indian affairs in Kerala.
+Luso-Indians now number about 40,000 in Kochi and are the main center for Anglo-Indian affairs in Kerala.
 There are also Catholic families with Portuguese surnames in Kochi, Kannur, Tellicherry, Kollam and Calicut (no longer in Mahé).
 Among them, English replaced Portuguese Creole as their family language one, two, or three generations ago, so they usually claim that they are Anglo-Indian (or Eurasian) instead of Portuguese, as would have been the case up to the 19th century.